NxPKG/khulnasoft-docs/content/cloudflare-one/api-terraform/access-api-examples/_index.md

 {{<content-column>}}

-You can use the Cloudflare Access API to create policies, including individual rule blocks inside of group or policy bodies.
-For example, this policy allows all Cloudflare email account users to reach the application with the exception of one account:
+You can use the Khulnasoft Access API to create policies, including individual rule blocks inside of group or policy bodies.
+For example, this policy allows all Khulnasoft email account users to reach the application with the exception of one account:

 ```json
 {